-An advertisement regarding the availability of the Draft EIA/EMP reports will be placed in the Ons Kontrei and Weslander Newspapers.

-Summary of issues raised by I&Aps (Complete the table summarising comments and issues raised, and reaction to those responses)
+An advertisement regarding the availability of the Draft EIA/EMP reports were placed in the Ons Kontrei and Die Burger newspaper newspapers on Friday 16th April 2021 Newspapers.
+The comments from interested and affected parties are indicated on the summary iii.
+Summary of issues raised by I&Aps